Susan Stryker

 Susan Stryker (born 1961) is an American professor, historian, author, filmmaker, and theorist whose work focuses on gender and human sexuality.
 She is a professor of Gender and Women's Studies, former director of the Institute for LGBT Studies, and founder of the Transgender Studies Initiative at the University of Arizona.

-Stryker is the author of several books and a founding figure of transgender studies as well as a leading scholar of transgender history.
+Stryker is the author of several books and a founding figure of transgender studies as well as a scholar of transgender history.

 Education

 Stryker received a bachelor's degree in Letters from University of Oklahoma in 1983.
 She earned a Ph.D. in United States History at the University of California, Berkeley in 1992; the doctoral thesis she presented was Making Mormonism: A Critical and Historical Analysis of Cultural Formation.